Dasadno/MyClasses/README.md

-## Just a project with classes realisation
+## Just a project with realisation of classes